Diyckstra/terraform-provider-deyckstra/website/docs/d/network_interface.md

 * `private_ips` - The private IPv4 addresses associated with the network interface.
 * `security_groups` - The list of security groups for the network interface.
 * `subnet_id` - The ID of the subnet.
-* `tags` - Any tags assigned to the network interface.
+* `tags` - Map of tags assigned to the network interface.
 * `vpc_id` - The ID of the VPC.

 #### `association`